 Either Complainant or Respondent may appeal any Sexual Misconduct Adjudicator decision.
-Appeals must be submitted in writing to the Title IX Coordinator within 10 days of the date that the written adjudication determination is provided to the parties.
+Appeals must be submitted in writing to the Title IX Coordinator or designee within 10 days of the date that the written adjudication determination is provided to the parties.
+Any such appeal is limited to no more than ten (10) double-spaced pages with one (1) inch margins and twelve (12) point font must be submitted by email attachment to the Title IX Coordinator or designee by no later than 5 pm on the tenth (10th) day following the date the parties receive the final report.
 The written appeal must state the ground(s) for the appeal, include the name of the appealing party, and bear evidence that it was submitted by the appealing party.
 The appeal statement must contain a sufficient description supporting the grounds for appeal.
 If the grounds for appeal is to consider new evidence that could affect the outcome of the matter that was not reasonably available to the appealing party before or during the time of the hearing or the dismissal, then the written appeal must include such information.
 If the grounds for appeal is an allegation of conflict of interest or bias, the notice of appeal must describe with specificity the basis upon which such conflict of interest or bias is alleged and how it allegedly affected the outcome.
 The Title IX Coordinator retains discretion to verify and/or waive minor procedural variations in the timing and content of the appeal submission.